ogechukwujane/event-blog/README.md

 After setting up, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Use "username and password" as the login credentials to access the application.

 ## Project Structure

 The project follows a modular and well-organized structure.
 The application folders are housed within the app folder, with folder and file names following kebab-case naming conventions for consistency.